Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 } SearchProof;
 ~~~

-If searching for the most recent version of a key, the most recent version is
+If searching for the most recent version of a label, the most recent version is
 provided in `version`.
 If searching for a specific version, this field is
 omitted.

 Each element of `vrf_proofs` contains the output of evaluating the VRF on a
-different version of the search key.
+different version of the label.
 The versions chosen correspond either to
 the binary ladder described in {{binary-ladder}} (when searching for a specific
-version of a key), or to the full binary ladder described in
+version of a label), or to the full binary ladder described in
-{{most-recent-version}} (when searching for the most recent version of a key).
+{{most-recent-version}} (when searching for the most recent version of a label).
 The proofs are sorted from lowest version to highest version.

 Each `ProofStep` structure in `steps` is one log entry that was inspected as